ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/techhouse-win-an-iphone-x-and-cover-signed-by-alicecooper.markdown

 extra-css: "techhouse-win-an-iphone-x-cover-signed-by-alicecooper.css"

 section1-content: >
-   <p>We are launching NME AAA: our new backstage designed to give you access to exclusive events, offers and competitions!
-To celebrate, we selected this special competition prize: the hard-to-get iPhone X, with a unique phone cover signed by <a href="http://www.alicecooper.com/"><strong>Alice Cooper</strong></a>, the legendary Godfather of Shock Rock.</p>
+   <p>We are launching NME AAA: our new backstage designed to give you access to exclusive events, offers and competitions!</p>
+   <p>To celebrate, we selected this special competition prize: the hard-to-get iPhone X, with a unique phone cover signed by <a href="http://www.alicecooper.com/"><strong>Alice Cooper</strong></a>, the legendary Godfather of Shock Rock.</p>
    <p>Win an exclusive iPhone X cover signed by the one and only Alice Cooper.</p>

 section2-content: >